 This policy and guidelines will be made available for all staff - accessibly on staff server - Policies Folder.
-Copies will be available from the main school office.
+Copies will be shared annually.
 It is the responsibility of all staff to read the document and adhere to the guidelines.

 Appendix I